Office of the Secretary of Transportation (OST), Department of Transportation.

 1. What entities, organizations, groups, or Government agencies are most qualified and appropriate to perform this work?

 2. What perspectives need to be represented in the execution of this initiative?
 Which groups should represent these perspectives?

 3. What partnerships are critical?

-4. What organizations currently play a role with respect to the development of standards around automated vehicles, transportation accessibility, and the intersection of the two?
+4. What organizations currently play a role with respect to the development of standards around automated vehicles, transportation accessibility, and the Start Printed Page 83154intersection of the two?
 For responding organizations that currently have a role, please discuss your organizational and technical capabilities and experience in this area.
 Please also discuss how you might augment your qualifications with those of potential partner organizations.

 Below are existing resources that might be featured in the Inclusive Design Reference Hub.

 ○ SAE J3171: Identifying Automated Driving Systems-Dedicated Vehicles (ADS-DVs) Passenger Issues for Persons with Disabilities (SAE)

 ○ 49 CFR 571.141: Minimum Sound Requirements for Hybrid and Electric Vehicles (NHTSA)

 ○ 49 CFR 571.206: Door locks and door retention components (NHTSA)

 ○ 49 CFR 571.222: School bus passenger seating and crash protection (NHTSA)

 ○ 49 CFR 571.403: Platform Lift Systems for Motor Vehicles (NHTSA)